tanersener/ffmpeg-video-slideshow-scripts/README.md

 Each script creates a video slideshow using 5 photos inside `photos` folder.
 Advanced scripts use additional objects & fonts from their respective folders.
-Output slideshow is an h264 encoded 1280x720 MPEG-4 video.
+Output slideshow is an h264 encoded 1280x720 px MPEG-4 video.

-Most of the scripts use the following scene arrangement.
+Scripts use the following scene arrangement.
 ```
 photo 1 - 3 seconds
 - transition to photo 2 - 1 second